How to get around Palma

 For most bus rides the fare is €1.50, and €10 for the 10-ride tourist bus pass, which cannot be topped up.
 The fare for the night bus is €1.50.
-The 30-day unlimited travel card costs €37.
-The single ticket to Palma airport is €3.
-The price of a metro ticket is €1.60, although the rate depends on the origin and destination you choose.
+The 30-day unlimited Travel Card costs €37.
+The single ticket to Palma airport is €5.
+The price of a metro ticket is €1.45, although the rate depends on the origin and destination you choose.
 There are passes for 20 trips –costing €16.80–, and for 40 trips –costing €25.20.
-The most convenient option?
-The choice of whether to buy several single tickets or a transport pass will depend on the time you're planning to spend in the city.
+Serveis Ferroviaris de Mallorca (SFM): http://www.trensfm.com/ The most convenient option The choice of whether to buy several single tickets or a transport pass will depend on the time you're planning to spend in the city.
 If you want to take a tour of the whole island, one of the most convenient ways to get around is to rent a car at the Son Sant Joan airport or in the city itself.

-Palma has a sightseeing bus which makes stops at all the most emblematic points in the city, as well as providing a commentary in different languages.
+Palma has a sightseeing bus which makes stops at all the city’s main tourist attractions, as well as providing a commentary in different languages.
 You can get on and off as many times as you like.
-The basic fare is €17, and €21.23 for two days.
-Another option is the Taxi Tour which offers a sightseeing tour of the main points of interest.
-There is also a sightseeing train (line 52) which departs from the Playa de Palma beach and runs along the beachfront.
-The return fare, valid for within the day, is €4.50 (there is no service in winter or in bad weather).
-Finally, you can opt for the Mou-te Bé: the public bike service for getting around Palma from the Plaza de Espanya square.
-For more information:: Palma de Mallorca Town Council: www.palmademallorca.es
+The basic fare is €18.70, and €23.35 for two days. https://www.city-ss.es/es/palma-de-mallorca Another option is the Taxi Tour, which provides transfers to the airport or port from any location in Mallorca and tourist routes including the most interesting spots on the island. http://www.taxitourmallorca.com/es There is also a sightseeing train (line 52) which departs from Platja de Palma beach and runs along the beachfront.
+The return fare, valid for within the day, is €4.50 (there is no service in winter or in bad weather). http://www.emtpalma.es/EMTPalma/Front/lineas.es.svr?accion=entrada&cod_linea=52